wxmerkt/fcl_catkin/README.md

 **Note:** To properly make use of recent bug fixes, please use a source installation of libccd v2.2.

+## Known limitations
+- Installed files do not fully clean with make clean.

 ## Versions

 - 0.5.99 - packages [``08d0bb25c290a4a5e713851d2a5ac514e4355801``](https://github.com/flexible-collision-library/fcl/commit/08d0bb25c290a4a5e713851d2a5ac514e4355801)